gm everyone, I’m derio, ethereumnavi’s owner.

-I hope that this article will be of some help to those who are interested in understanding the Overview of “Isaac,” its points of interest, and the truth about its architecture for developing DAO with Play-to-Vote (P2V).
+I hope that this article will be of some help to those who are interested in understanding the Overview and points of focus of “MUD”.

 ※This article is for general informational purposes only and is not intended to be and should not be construed as legal or investment advice.
 Therefore, it is not a recommendation to purchase any particular FT/NFT and should be used only as a study.